 - Using software to present information

-- GCSE Computer Science – Computer systems and programming, Practical investigation, programming project.
+- GCSE Computer Science – Computer Systems, Computational Thinking, Algorithms and Programming, Programming Project.

 A level Courses